 The multitouch mobile versions provide even further detailed viewing options using pinch zoom and an advanced gesturing mechanism to make the game a truly immersive experience.
-Additionally, it has all the engaging fantasy elements that are the hallmarks of this franchise including exotic worlds, fluid characters and a fully customizable team – just perfect for lovers of Divinity Original Sin to try after they have finished Divinity Original Sin.
+Additionally, it has all the engaging fantasy elements that are the hallmarks of this franchise including exotic worlds, fluid characters and a fully customizable team – just perfect for lovers of Divinity Original Sin.

 #8.
 Wasteland 3 (PlayStation 4, Xbox One, Microsoft Windows, Linux, macOS, Mac OS)

 Wasteland 3 is a competitive alternative to the Divinity 2 series.
 This addition to our roster of games like Divinity Original Sin 2 consists of deep character customization and features the catch of becoming attached to your main character.
 The game offers you this catch when a random man asks you to save his land from the ongoing chaos, and it’s your choice to do so or not.

 If you enjoy a modern setting in which you can play and wreak havoc, then you will love being able to roam Arizona and Colorado as we know them today, but with a chaotic twist – they have turned into wild wastelands in a post-apocalyptic world.